mykelalvis/FT/Traveller/Locations/Sectors/Deneb Sector Systems/Deneb Sector.md

 Sabine's position is hampered by dissent between the ducal seat at Magash and the military center at Thengin.
 Nearby world governments align themselves according to conditions – if there is a military threat then Thengin is suddenly more attractive but otherwise most governments follow the general lead of the Duke at Magash.

 Sabine's ducal fleet favors a smaller number of destroyer-sized vessels over escorts.
-Ships are well- maintained and their crews highly trained by ex-Imperial Navy personnel hired as instructors.
+Ships are well-maintained and their crews highly trained by ex-Imperial Navy personnel hired as instructors.
 It is generally supposed that Sabine hopes to offset the technological superiority of Vincennes by investing in its people.

 ### The Duchy of Inar